 Pneumonia and Acute Lung Injury

-In a network project, we are following a systems medicine approach to improve our understanding of the development of ARDS in pneumonia in a comprehensive way.
+In a BMBF-funded network project, called CAPSyS, we are following a systems medicine approach to improve our understanding of the development of ARDS in pneumonia in a comprehensive way.

-Furthermore the long-term aim of the Project Phage4Cure is to establish bacteriophages as drugs in the fight against bacterial infections and as such gain legal authorisation as medicinal products in a variety of dosage forms for different indications.
+Furthermore, the long-term aim of the BMBF-funded Project Phage4Cure is to establish bacteriophages as drugs in the fight against bacterial infections and as such gain legal authorisation as medicinal products in a variety of dosage forms for different indications.

 Immunization is the most important prophylactic strategy used worldwide to prevent invasive bacterial diseases.
 However, existing polysaccharide vaccines are subject to several limitations.
 An innovative chemical method recently established by our collaborator now enables the rapid synthesis of structurally defined oligosaccharide antigens with optimized immunogenic properties based on the binding specificities and structural features of protective antibodies (Seeberger PH et al. Curr Opin Chem Biol 2009).
 Together with our collaborators, we are currently evaluating highly promising vaccine candidates for their immunostimulatory and -protective capacity in preclinical in vitro and in vivo studies